ghc-proposals/ghc-proposals/proposals/0000-sym-pat-syn.rst

 -----------------------------
 In the following, unidirectional pattern synonyms are those defined by ``<-`` without an expression form defined in a ``where`` clause.
 An explicitly bidirectional synonym is one defined with ``<-`` with an expression form defined in a ``where`` clause.
 An implicitly bidirectional synonym is one defined with ``=``.
 The phrase "bidirectional synonym", when unqualified, refers to both implicitly and explicitly bidirectional synonyms.

 Pattern synonyms already depend on the idea of "invertible patterns", or patterns that can also be interpreted as expressions.
 Invertible patterns occur on the RHS of an implicitly bidirectional pattern synonym.
-The following is a specification of invertible patterns:
+They currently do not have a precise specification, so this proposal first defines them.
+There should be no changes to the existing behavior:

 * A pattern of the form ⟨gcon⟩ ⟨apat\ :subscript:`1`\⟩ ... ⟨apat\ :subscript:`k`\⟩ is invertible if ⟨gcon⟩ is either a data constructor or a bidirectional pattern synonym and every ⟨apat\ :subscript:`i`\⟩ is also an invertible pattern.
 * A pattern of the form ⟨lpat⟩ ⟨qconop⟩ ⟨pat⟩ is invertible if ⟨qconop⟩ is a data constructor or a bidirectional pattern synonym, and both ⟨lpat⟩ and ⟨pat⟩ are invertible patterns.